spockNinja/agntcy-agentic-apps/marketing-campaign/README.md

 ### 1. Run the API Bridge Agent and Connect it to SendGrid

-Clone the [API Bridge Agent repo](https://github.com/agntcy/api-bridge-agnt) and follow these [instructions](https://docs.agntcy.org/pages/syntactic_sdk/api_bridge_agent.html#an-example-with-sendgrid-api) to connect it to Twilio SendGrid.

-In a nutshell, navigate to the repo and run the following commands:
+Clone the [API Bridge Agent repo](https://github.com/agntcy/api-bridge-agnt), navigate to the repo and run the following commands:

 ```sh
 export OPENAI_API_KEY=***YOUR_OPENAI_API_KEY***